iiamHuman/Diffusion-Implicit-Policy-Optimization/README.md

 - **nateraw**: `parti-prompts` dataset
 - **hasty_sample.py**: Quickly sample and generate images and save them to the `generated_images` folder.
 - **Ablation_experiment.py**: Study the effect of the η parameter (randomness control) in DIPO sampling on generation quality.
 Generate PickScore/HPSv2 scoring tables and visualizations through 50-step sampling.
 - **Semantic_Categories.py**: Compare generation quality of 500 steps and 30 steps for three categories (portraits, landscapes, abstract art).
 Analyze success rate difference using visual grids and HPSv2 metrics.
-- **Human_Preference_compare.py**: Compare pre- and post-training models at 50 steps (DIPO) and 500 steps (Diffusion-DPO).
-Use HPSv2 for scoring and preference comparison.
-Generate bar charts and pie charts.
-Support multi-GPU execution.
 - **download_models.py**: Download the required evaluation model.

 > Download the evaluation model locally and modify the path in the Python files.